icwells/dbIO/README.md

 dbIO stores relevant connection in a DBIO struct which is returned the Connect function.

 ### Connect and the DBIO struct
-	dbIO.Connect(database, user string) *DBIO
+	dbIO.Connect(host, database, user, password string) *DBIO

 Attempts to connect to given sql database with given user name.
-It will prompt for a password from the user before storing the start time (for recording program run time).
+If the password is left blank, it will prompt for a password from the user before storing the start time (for recording program run time).

 Returns a DBIO instance containing: